-The FAFSA is the form used by the U.S, Department of Education to collect information and determine an applicant's Expected Family Contribution (EFC) by conducting a "needs analysis" based on the applicant's personal information.
-The EFC is used to determine an applicant's eligibility for federal grants and loans.
+The FAFSA is the form used by the U.S, Department of Education to collect information and determine an applicant's Student Aid Index (SAI) by conducting a "needs analysis" based on the applicant's personal information.
+The SAI is used to determine an applicant's eligibility for federal grants and loans.
 Other agencies, such as states and schools, may use the information to award other types of aids.
-Students can download a copy of their FAFSA information to make informed decisions about finances and assets at https://fsadownload.ed.gov/index.htm.
+Students can download a copy of their FAFSA information to make informed decisions about finances and assets at www.studentaid.gov.